- Brand name

 When you must not take it

-- If you are female and you are pregnant or there is a chance that you may become pregnant; or if you are male and there is a chance that you may father a child.
+- You are female and you are pregnant or there is a chance that you may become pregnant; or if you are male and there is a chance that you may father a child.

 Azathioprine is not recommended during pregnancy.
 It may cause birth defects if either the male or female are using it at the time of conception.
 Your partner should take adequate contraceptive precautions while you are taking AZAPIN.

-- If you are taking any other medicines or drugs.
+- You are taking any other medicines or drugs.

-- If you have ever had an allergy to AZAPIN or any of its ingredients (listed at the end of this leaflet), or to other immunosuppressant medicines (eg. 6- mercaptopurine).
+- You have ever had an allergy to AZAPIN or any of its ingredients (listed at the end of this leaflet), or to other immunosuppressant medicines (eg. 6- mercaptopurine).

 Symptoms of an allergic reaction may be mild or severe.
 Signs if you are suffering an allergic reaction usually include some of the following: wheezing, swelling of the lips / mouth, difficulty in breathing, hayfever, lumpy rash (hives) or fainting.

-- If you have rheumatoid arthritis which has previously been treated with an alkylating agent (eg. chlorambucil, melphalan or cyclophosphamide).
+- You have rheumatoid arthritis which has previously been treated with an alkylating agent (eg. Chlorambucil, melphalan or cyclophosphamide).

 All of these factors need to be taken into consideration by your doctor when he/she considers the most appropriate dose for you.